Bulk bill claims in Medicare 011-43030000

 Bulk bill EFT dispute

-A bulk bill EFT dispute is when a health professional states they have not received a claimed Medicare benefit into their nominated bank account and it is confirmed that the claim was processed and not rejected.
+A bulk bill EFT dispute is when a health professional states they have not received a Medicare benefit into their nominated bank account for a claim that was processed and not rejected.

 Service Officers are to determine the reason the health professional has not received their Medicare benefit as claimed.
 For example, HELD payment, claim rejected or not processed.